Q1 Corporation: Q1/Lite Emulator

-The emulator has basic support for display, floppy disk, keyboard, printer.
-A few of the 200+ disks can be loaded into the emulator and the programs can be run.
-One of the disks contain a PL/I compiler that has been shown to work on a simple program to calculate the Fibionacci numbers.
+The emulator has basic support for the display, floppy disks, keyboard, and printer.
+A few of the 200+ disks that have been preserved can be loaded into the emulator, and programs can be executed.
+One of the disks contains a PL/I compiler that has been shown to compile a simple demo program to calculate numbers in the Fibonacci sequence.